kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 Client MAY send a get metadata request with a zero-byte empty payload.
 In such event, server MUST process the request as if no metadata key names were specified in the request.

+The server MUST NOT return the metadata keys that are not readable by the client.
+In case the client explicitly requests a restricted EP metadata key, the server MUST return an error.

 #### Get metadata response